SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TrafficLights/TrafficLights.md

 ```
 Object << #TrafficLights
-	slots: {lamps activeLamp mustRun stopwatch morphView'
+	slots: {#lamps . #activeLamp . #mustRun . #stopwatch . #morphView}' ;
 	package: 'TrafficLightsProject'
 ```

 ### Configuration Panel

-We will start creating a panel to control the traffic light: we want to be able to control the duration of each of the lights.
+We will start creating a panel to control the traffic lights: we want to be able to control the duration of each of the lights.

 We want to obtain a UI similar to the one shown in *@input@*.